bobheadxi/bobheadxi.github.io/content/_posts/2025-9-21-multi-tenant.md

 }
 ```

 Note that all the descriptions above - particularly the consistent enforcement of row-level security policies in our databases - is *very* simplified.
 Adding a `tenant_id` column to all tables alone came with the discovery of all sorts of edge cases, performance issues, and difficult migrations.
-A lot of work had to be put into polishing the implementation of background jobs, for example: how do you efficiently and fairly queue and process background work on a per-tenant basis, for potentially thousands of tenants on a single host?
-How do we make sure this system is leak-proof, and what tools can we add to make plugging the gaps as simple as possible?
+A lot of work had to be put into polishing the implementation of background jobs, for example: how do we extend our background work framework to efficiently and fairly queue and process jobs on a per-tenant basis, for potentially thousands of tenants on a single host, without making future background jobs hard to build?
+How do we make sure this whole system is leak-proof, and what tools[^pprof] can we add to make plugging the gaps as simple as possible?

-The questions and problems seemed to go on and on, and while I didn't get to work very closely on most of this side of things, it was really cool to see the team systematically build tools and processes to cover everything.
+I didn't get to work very closely on most of this side of things - and there would be too many things to cover in one blog post anyway - but it was really cool to see the team systematically build libraries, tools, and processes to cover everything we needed to offer tenant isolation with confidence.

 ## The launch

 As launch day approached, the excitement within the team was palpable.
-Everyone working on every aspect of Sourcegraph Workspaces - from tenant isolation, to workspace coordination, to host management, to billing integrations, to the local development experience, to a fully functional staging environment for QA, to the in-product experience, to the Linear issue trackers that managed this sprawling project, to the operational playbooks for every conceivable scenario - had worked very hard to deliver the most robust, polished experience with the resources we had on hand.
-We knew Sourcegraph had a solid product that our customers already loved and paid a *lot* of money for.
-We were hopeful that, with the company's support, we were about to turn a new page in the Sourcegraph's history in making this product more accessible than ever.
+Everyone working on every aspect of Sourcegraph Workspaces - from tenant isolation, to workspace coordination, to host management, to billing integrations, to the local development experience, to a fully functional staging environment for QA, to the in-product experience, to the Linear issue trackers that managed this sprawling project, to the operational playbooks for every conceivable scenario - had worked very hard over the preceding 6 months to deliver the most robust, polished experience we could offer with the resources we had on hand.
+We knew Sourcegraph had a solid product that our customers already loved.
+We were hopeful that we were about to turn a new page in the Sourcegraph's history by making this product more accessible than ever.

-Much to our relief, the launch went smoothly: we had no show-stopping issues, and everything seemed to be chugging along more or less exactly as designed.
+Much to our relief, the launch went smoothly: we had no show-stopping issues, and everything seemed to chug along more or less exactly as designed.
 It "just worked", and I was very happy to see the product come together.

 Unfortunately, the launch also became a (perhaps obvious) learning experience for me: that even the most polished product can will not do well without a *lot* of other factors also aligning in just the right way.
-It was not the game-changer we hoped for, but Sourcegraph Workspaces continues to serve some customers well, and I'm proud of what we achieved.
+It was not the game-changer we hoped for, but Sourcegraph Workspaces continues to serve some customers well, and I'm proud of what we built.

 ---